alloy-js/alloy-js.github.io/index.md

 ---

-Sterling is an extension to [Alloy](http://alloytools.org/) that allows instances to be displayed in a web-browser in addition to the built-in visualizer.
+Sterling is an extension to [Alloy](http://alloytools.org/) that allows instances to be displayed in a web browser in addition to the built-in visualizer.